ishandutta2007/faq/vim.md

     set nowritebackup
     set paste
     set gfn=Consolas:h10:cANSI:qDRAFT
+    set backspace=indent,eol,start
+    source $VIMRUNTIME/mswin.vim
+    behave mswin
     endif

 This should make possible to use pl keyboard with nice fonts and give the access to PowerShell directly from VIM.

-For getting spell check use command ‘:setlocal spell splelllang=pl’, vim try to download whatever is needed If there is problem, you can download dictionaries for spell check manually from e.g. ftp://ftp.vim.org/pub/vim/runtime/spell/.
+For getting spell check use command `:setlocal spell spelllang=pl` or set it in vimrc file as in example above, vim try to download whatever is needed
+If there is problem, you can download dictionaries for spell check manually from e.g. ftp://ftp.vim.org/pub/vim/runtime/spell/.
-Then add these dictionaries (.spl files) to spell directory in your vim.
+Then add these dictionaries (.spl files) to spell directory in your vim (e.g. vim81/spell).
 For Polish you can download pl.cp1250.spl, pl.utf-8.spl and pl.iso-8859-2.spl

 Working with spelling